pachyderm/pachyderm/doc/reference/pipeline_spec.md

 1.2GB of free memory, and other large workers will be prevented from using it (if they also set their `resource_requests`).

-The `cpu` field is a double that describes the amount of CPU time (in (cpu seconds)/(real seconds) each worker needs.
+The `cpu` field is a number that describes the amount of CPU time (in (cpu seconds)/(real seconds) each worker needs.
 Setting `"cpu": 0.5` indicates that the worker should get 500ms of CPU time per second.
 Setting `"cpu": 2` indicates that the worker should get 2000ms of CPU time per second (i.e. it's using 2 CPUs, essentially, though worker threads might spend e.g. 500ms on four physical CPUs instead of one second on two physical CPUs).

+The `disk` field is a string that describes the amount of ephemeral disk space, in bytes, each worker needs (with allowed SI suffixes (M, K, G, Mi, Ki, Gi, etc).

 In both cases, the resource requests are not upper bounds.
 If the worker uses more memory than it's requested, it will not (necessarily) be killed.
 However,